McComb in Hancock County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-St. Johnís Evangelical Lutheran Church (about 700 feet away, measured in a direct line); McComb Veterans Memorial (approx. 0.3 miles away); McComb (approx. 0.3 miles away); World War I and II Veterans Memorial (approx. 0.3 miles away); William Bensinger and John R. Porter (approx. 0.3 miles away); The Village of McComb (approx. 0.6 miles away); Indian Green / McKinnis-Litzenberg Farmstead (approx. 3.6 miles away); The Village of Van Buren (approx. 7.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+St. John’s Evangelical Lutheran Church (about 700 feet away, measured in a direct line); McComb Veterans Memorial (approx. 0.3 miles away); McComb (approx. 0.3 miles away); World War I and II Veterans Memorial (approx. 0.3 miles away); William Bensinger and John R. Porter (approx. 0.3 miles away); The Village of McComb (approx. 0.6 miles away); Indian Green / McKinnis-Litzenberg Farmstead (approx. 3.6 miles away); Indian Green Cemetery Veterans Memorial (approx. 3.7 miles away).
 Touch for a list and map of all markers in McComb.

 More about this marker.
 This historical marker is misnumbered on its face.
 The number shown, 9-32, duplicates the number of an earlier marker.
 This marker is numbered 10-32 on The Ohio Historical Society list.